How Long Is a Soccer Game?

 When it comes to soccer, the length of the game can vary significantly depending on the level of play.
 For instance, in professional 11 v 11 soccer, the standard game duration is 90 minutes, split into two halves of 45 minutes each.

-However, this duration can change when considering knockout games such as the World Cup or youth soccer, particularly in the USA.
+However, this duration can change when considering knockout games such as the World Cup or youth soccer, particularly in the USA, where overtime may be necessary.

 Read on for a clear guide to the all the possible variations in soccer game lengths.